What happens to a person after death? For some there are special memorials, with no identified dead persons.

 This is a rather new tradition dating back to WWI, but it has spread throughout the world not only to Christian countries.
 The first pictures are from one of the world’s most famous, in Moscow.

 Wars do not only have military casualties.
 Civilians have died as well, not least in modern warfare.
-One of the most important memorials is found in Japan commemorating the explosion of the first atomic bomb on 6 August 1945.
+In Japan we find one of the most important memorials.
+It commemorates the explosion of the first atomic bomb on 6 August 1945.
 The Hiroshima Peace Memorial (Genbaku Dome) is a World Heritage Site.

 Another UNESCO site is found in Poland and is called the Auschwitz Birkenau – German Nazi Concentration and Extermination Camp (1940-1945).
 Up to 1.5 million people were killed here.
 Among my visits I might have included the camp at Buchenwald as well, but the horrors of pure extermination is far more telling at Auschwitz-Birkenau.